 Here are a few tips for saving money whilst also ensuring that you get a good car for a fair price:

 It can be tempting to buy from a private seller because they offer lower prices, but this can be a risk.
 Used car dealerships are a safer place to buy and offer more consumer protection, so consider going down this route.
+Dealerships can also advise on car finance which is another option to help funding.
 That is not to say that buying privately should be avoided at all costs, but it is important that you are more careful if you decide to go with this option.
+Car finance is also an option, which helps you fund your dream car.

 One great way to save money whilst also getting rid of your current car is to part-exchange it.
 This will lower the price that you pay and also saves you the hassle of having to advertise and negotiate a fair price for your current automobile.